Zequez/logseq-vault/pages/Gift.md

 			- This creates a reluctance to receive.
 			- ### Receiving a gifts affirms your dependency on gifts; therefore it is an affront to delusion of independence
 				- Invites us into greater dependency.
-			- I don't owe anything; we remain separtae.
+			- I don't owe anything; we remain separate.